- Entry requirements: 2:1 degree in a relevant discipline

 You will benefit from the expertise and community found within the Department of Communication and Media which is based at 19 Abercromby Square.

 From arrival to alumni, we’re with you all the way:

-The MA Media, Culture and Everyday Life programme will provide you with rigorous academic training in the broad interdisciplinary field of everyday life studies with a particular focus on media cultures and practices.
-The professional skills that you will develop upon completion of the programme will prepare you well for a wide range of potential employment areas.
+The MA Media and Politics will provide you with rigorous academic training in the broad interdisciplinary field of political communication studies with a particular focus on the complex relationships between politics, news media, and social media in national and international political life.
+The professional skills that you will develop will prepare you for a wide range of potential employment areas.

 If you wish to continue your academic studies you will find a supportive and nurturing research environment that prepares you well for doctoral-level research activities.
 Career pathways that follow this route include employment in higher education (teaching and/or research), or teaching at secondary and further education levels.